silicagel777/SN8Flash/README.md

 - Run `sn8flash --port <PORT> write --file <FILE_NAME>` to flash new firmware
     - Supported firmware formats are raw binary and Intel HEX (`*.hex`, `*.ihex`, `*.ihx`).
     - `write` also implies `erase` and `verify` by default.
 Use `--no-erase` or `--no-verify` to skip these steps.
-    - You may have to set `--page-size <SIZE>` global parameter for firmware to be written correctly.
-The default page size is 32 bytes: this is the right value for most chips in the SN8F5xxx family, but some big ones use 64-byte pages.
-Check datasheet!

 ### Verify